wisedisciple/Quiz-Game/README.md

 # Quiz-Game
 A Quiz Game done in python

-Pleease answer in true or false
+Please answer in true or false